authzforce/fiware/doc/UserAndProgrammersGuide.rst

 or ``Deny``.
 The PDP is able to resolve extra attributes not provided directly in the request, such as the current date/time (environment attribute).

-The PDP provides an HTTP RESTful API for requesting authorization decisions.
-The HTTP request must be formatted as
+The PDP provides an HTTP RESTful API for requesting authorization decisions, that complies with test assertions ``urn:oasis:names:tc:xacml:3.0:profile:rest:assertion:pdp:xacml:status``, ``urn:oasis:names:tc:xacml:3.0:profile:rest:assertion:pdp:xacml:body`` and ``urn:oasis:names:tc:xacml:3.0:profile:rest:assertion:pdp:xacml:invalid`` of `REST Profile of XACML v3.0 Version 1.0`_.

-follows:
+The HTTP request must be formatted as follows:

 * Method: POST
 * Path: ``/domains/{domainId}/pdp``